Tackling Terrorism in Britain Threats, Responses, and Challenges Twenty Years After 9/11

 In September 2001, the world witnessed the horrific events of 9/11.
-A great deal has happened on the counterterrorist front in the twenty years since.
-While the terrorist threat has greatly diminished in Northern Ireland, the events of 9/11 and their aftermath have ushered in a new phase for the rest of the UK with some familiar, but also many novel characteristics.
+A great deal has happened on the counterterrorist front in the 20 years since.
+While the terrorist threat has greatly diminished in Northern Ireland, the events of 9/11 and their aftermath have ushered in a new phase for the rest of the UK with some familiar, but also many novel, characteristics.

 This ambitious study takes stock of counterterrorism in Britain in this anniversary year.
-Assessing current challenges, and closely mirroring the four Ps of the official CONTEST counterterrorist strategy - Protect, Prepare, Prevent, and Pursue, - it seeks to summarise and grasp the essence of domestic law and policy, without being burdened by excessive technical detail.
-It also provides a rigorous, context-aware, illuminating, yet concise, accessible and policy-relevant analysis of this important and controversial subject, grounded in relevant social science, policy studies, and legal scholarship.
+Assessing current challenges, and closely mirroring the ‘four Ps’ of the official CONTEST counterterrorist strategy – Protect, Prepare, Prevent, and Pursue – it seeks to summarize and grasp the essence of domestic law and policy, without being burdened by excessive technical detail.
+It also provides a rigorous, context-aware, illuminating, yet concise, accessible, and policy-relevant analysis of this important and controversial subject, grounded in relevant social science, policy studies, and legal scholarship.

 Chapter 2 – Global jihad

 Chapter 5 – Prevent

 Chapter 7 – Threats, responses and challenges

 Appendix A: Fatality-causing terrorist incidents in the UK, 2001-20